veltman/gifs/README.md

 #### Cons

 * All code, not manual - higher barrier to entry
-* Only works with code that generates frames one at a time, not something declarative like `$.animate`, `d3.transition`, or a CSS animation
+* Only works with code that generates frames from scratch one at a time, not something declarative like `$.animate`, `d3.transition`, or a CSS animation
-* Only works with a canvas-based animation, not SVG or anything else.
-That means no styling with CSS, no SVG-specific features, etc.
+* Only works with a canvas-based animation.
+That means no styling with CSS, no SVG-specific features, etc. without extra stuff.
-* No access to browser APIs or features that aren't supported by the `canvas` module.
+* No access to browser APIs or features that aren't supported by the `canvas` module (e.g. `Path2D`).
 * Lots of image library dependencies
 * Requires [Node.js](https://nodejs.org/en/) and some comfort with it
-* Requires command-line tools and some comfort with them
+* Requires command line tools and some comfort with them

 ### Web workers + canvas

 Demo: http://bl.ocks.org/veltman/03edaa335f93b5a9ee57

 The basic idea here is to write in-browser code similar to the "Node + canvas" approach above, where you update a canvas element frame-by-frame.
 You combine the frames into a gif in the background using [gif.js](https://jnordberg.github.io/gif.js/) web workers.
 This is relatively slow, but you get visual feedback and there are no dependencies besides the gif.js library.
 You only need some JavaScript and a web browser.

-TK FILL THIS IN MORE

 #### Pros

 * Code-based - easy to get a new gif when you tweak something in your code
+* Quick visual feedback
 * Detailed control over size, start/end, and framerate
 * Can access browser APIs and non-canvas features.
 For example, [this demo](http://bl.ocks.org/veltman/b100d04bda697f95f246) creates a dummy SVG to calculate the length of a path before adding it to a canvas.
-* No node scripts or command line required
+* No Node scripts or command line required
 * I assume you could use this with WebGL to make a 3D gif?
+That would be pretty cool.

 #### Cons

-* You still need to execute the code in a browser and save the result manually; it's better for an internal tool than for any sort of automated pipeline.
+* You still need to execute the code in a browser and save the result manually; it's better for an internal tool than for any sort of automated pipeline
 * Only works with code that generates frames one at a time, not something declarative like `$.animate`, `d3.transition`, or a CSS animation
 * The animation itself ultimately has to be done with a `<canvas>` element; you can't really manipulate things as DOM elements or style them with CSS without some insane hacks
 * Rendering takes a non-trivial amount of time, something like 5 or 10 seconds of render time per 1 second of animation